garrettdimick/picarclassifier/README.md

 dtype: float64
 ```
 This did not support my thought that the slopes were more important that the left and right x intercepts.

+Next, in an attempt to improve the accuracy of the classifier, I tried Random Search Cross Validation, which is RandomizedSearchCV in sklearn.
+This allows for some (kind of) systematic, random hyperparameter tuning.
+From this, I found the best hyperparameters to tune using best_params_.
+Using these parameters I performed a full Grid Search training, which uses all of the defined parameters instead of just the randomly chosen ones.